doriang102/doriang102.github.io/_posts/2017-06-10-hypothesis-testing-part-2-in-progress.md

 {% endhighlight %}

 ![](/img/pvalue_power.png?raw=true)

+In my experience, one is generally looking for lifts of the order of $$1-2\%$$, so you can see how the sample size is incredibly important.
+Generally major websites can have of the order of 20 to 100 million unique cookies visit every month, and can have anywhere from 50k to 1 million actual users.

 ## Normal approximations

 Recall the Berry-Esseen theorem which, under certain assumptions, gives a rate of convergence to a normal distribution.
 In particular, if we have